MetisMachine/moviedb.template/README.md

     $ git commit -am "<message>"
     $ git remote add origin git@github.com:<organization>/<repository-name>.git
    ```

+## Options
+These are the environment variables that could be set from the terminal in the project directory using the Skafos CLI.
+Only one is required and the others are optional.
+See below for details.

+**required**
+- `MOVIE_DB`: API key from TMDb.
+See [above](#Dependencies).

+**optional**
+- `POPULARITY`, default=15: Lower threshold on popularity score for a particular movie.
+Note: most films fall above 15.
+- `BATCH_SIZE`, default=10:  Number of rows written to the database at a time.
+- `BACKFILLED_DAYS`: Number of consecutive days in the past for which to fetch movie data.
+- `FILE_DATE`, format=`%Y-%m-%d`: Single date for which to fetch movie data.

 ## Deployment
 Once the steps are completed above, the user has deployed their movie data ingester.
 To check the status of the build or job run `skafos logs --tail` to see realtime updates.